codekarta/simple-file-manager/public/llms.md

 ---

 #### POST /api/upload
 Upload one or more files.
-Supports folder structure preservation and access level control.
+Supports folder structure preservation.

 **Content-Type:** `multipart/form-data`